 For as he thinks within himself, so he is.
 He says to you, "Eat and drink!"
 But his heart is not with you.Proverbs 23:7(NASB)

-Heavenly Father, thank You for the words of wisdom and in this book of Proverbs and for the warning to be cautious of hypocritical people who put on a show or generosity, but are wolves in sheep’s clothing.
-Give me wisdom and discernment as I travel through life, so that I am prevented from falling into a trap, knowing that as a man thinks - so is he.
-Purify my thoughts I pray.. and may the words of my mouth and the thoughts of my heart reflect the grace and truth of Christ Jesus, my Lord - and be always acceptable in Your sight -my God and my Redeemer - this I ask in Jesus name, AMEN.
+Heavenly Father, thank You for the words of wisdom in this book of Proverbs and for the warning to be cautious of hypocritical people who put on a show of generosity, but are wolves in sheep’s clothing.
+Give me wisdom and discernment as I travel through life so that I am prevented from falling into a trap.
+I know that as a man thinks, so is he.
+Purify my thoughts, I pray, and may the words of my mouth and the thoughts of my heart, reflect the grace and truth of Christ Jesus my Lord.
+In Jesus' name, AMEN.